 Yanama Pass is magnificent – the highlight of the trek for me.
 Not only are the views of glacier-covered peaks outstanding, but the vegetation and wildflowers added a uniqueness to the high alpine setting.

 We enjoyed a long break here, learning about how local grasses found at elevation are woven and eventually made into bridges.
 Though the pass was a highlight, the descent through a veritable botanical garden filled with blooming lupine trees was a close second.

 A late lunch in camp after about seven hours of hiking included a roasted whole sheep (cooked beneath coals in the ground), fava beans, potatoes, salads and even more.

 Then there was time to explore the pretty village.
 It was obvious there wasn’t much money around, but every house in the community boasted colourful pots of flowers.

-Day 6: Yanama to Totora
+Day 6: Trek from Yanama to Totora

 Another pass was in store for us today.
 The hike started easily with a pretty walk along a road – past more lupine trees and wildflowers.
 Once we hit the end of the valley, the hard work started.

 It took us five hours from camp to reach the pass at 4660 m and while it wasn’t remotely as pretty as Victoria Pass, it felt like an accomplishment to make it.
 I didn’t realize that a road crossed the pass.
 The road resembled a vacuum cleaner hose – all curves on both sides of the pass.
 Over the few hours we were in the area we never saw a car going over the pass.

 Our G Adventures crew had lunch set up just down from the pass.
 I think we all gave a collective sigh of relief to sit and eat after a tough morning of hiking.
 From lunch we still had thousands of feet to descend but for once my legs felt like they had some juice.
 It only took me six days to get acclimatized and into shape!